🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 Gas In and Around Yosemite

-There are a couple gas stations within the park, but all are extortionately priced.
+There are a couple of gas stations within the park, but all are extortionately priced.
 It is in your best financial interest to fill up outside of the park.

 The best option for those arriving via Hwy 140 is in Briceburg.
 Do NOT hold out for El Portal!
 Gas prices can be up to $1 more per gallon here.